Associate Professor of Management

 Deshani Ganegoda joined Melbourne Business School in 2017 and is currently an Associate Professor of Management.
-After completing her PhD in 2012 at the University of Central Florida, Deshani joined the faculty of Australian National University’s Research School of Management.
+After completing her PhD in Organisational Behaviour at the University of Central Florida, Deshani held lecturer and senior lecturer positions at the Australian National University’s Research School of Management.
 She was a visiting scholar at the University of Pennsylvania’s Wharton Business School and the School of Arts and Sciences in 2015.

-Deshani’s research centres on the general topics of behavioural ethics, organisational justice, negotiation, and workplace deviance.
-Her research has been published in Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Journal of Organisational Behavior, Human Resource Management, Human Relations, and Personnel Review.
-She has presented over 20 refereed conference papers and published five non-refereed book chapters.
+Deshani’s research centres on topics of behavioural ethics, organisational justice, negotiation, empathy, and workplace deviance.
+Her research has been published in Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Journal of Organisational Behavior, Human Resource Management, Human Relations, and other distinguished journals.

 Most Notable Research

-Ma, C., Ganegoda, D.B., Chen, Z.X., Jiang, X., Dong, C. (forthcoming).
+Ma, C., Ganegoda, D.B., Chen, Z.X., Jiang, X., Dong, C. (2020).
 The effects of perceived overqualification on career distress and career planning: The mediating role of career planning and the moderating role of leader humility.
-Human Resource Management.
+Human Resource Management, 59, 521-536.

 Ganegoda, D. B., & Bordia, P. (2019).
 I can be happy for you, but not all the time: A contingency model of envy and positive empathy in the workplace.
 Journal of Applied Psychology, 104, 776-795.

 Ganegoda, D.B., Latham, G.P., & Folger, R. (2016).
 The effect of a consciously set and a primed goal on fair behavior.
 Human Resource Management, 55, 765-943.